Aged 18 or over?

 Some questions you might have about us

 Is the Army Cadet Force part of the Army?
 No. The ACF is a national, voluntary youth organisation that is sponsored by the British Army but not part of it.
-No member of the ACF, either cadet or adult, is liable for military call-up.
+Being part of the ACF doesn't mean you have to join the Army.

 Do I need previous military experience?
 No, you do not, although we certainly welcome those that do.
 We will provide you with all the training you need.
 Whatever skills you have, you will be welcomed by the ACF.